“Youth is wasted on the young!”

 “The businesses are “allowed” to open, but the owners are hesitant.
 What happens when they decide not to comply and then file a claim for business interruption insurance (if they haven’t already done so)?
 That business interruption insurance will probably be denied the minute the opportunity to reopen is established.
 Because they could operate, even at a reduced capacity, but they are choosing not to do so.

-So here we have an ageing population at risk of a virulent illness locked up in hospitals and nursing homes, a global economy teetering on the brink of disaster, business owners and governmental authorities who need to get the hamster wheel running again but don’t really know where to start, and the very real possibility of a worldwide depression.
+So here we have an aging population at risk of a virulent illness locked up in hospitals and nursing homes, a global economy teetering on the brink of disaster, business owners and government authorities who need to get the hamster wheel running again but don’t really know where to start, and the very real possibility of a worldwide depression.

 This is, indeed, a mess!